 Skip to main content

-Bring Nimble’s web data into Snowflake as native SQL procedures, then wire them into a Cortex Agent so any Snowflake Intelligence chat (or any caller of the agent run REST API) can search the web and pull live page content alongside your warehouse data.
+Bring Nimble’s web data into Snowflake as scalar SQL UDFs, then wire them into a Cortex Agent so any Snowflake Intelligence chat (or any caller of the agent run REST API) can search the web and pull live page content alongside your warehouse data.

 What you get

-• NIMBLE_SEARCH and NIMBLE_EXTRACT callable from any Snowflake SQL.
-Pipelines, notebooks, Streamlit, dbt.
+• NIMBLE_SEARCH and NIMBLE_EXTRACT callable inline from any Snowflake SQL.
+Pipelines, notebooks, Streamlit, dbt — usable directly in SELECT, views, and joins because the UDFs return VARIANT.

 • A pre-built Cortex Agent wired to those tools, invocable from Snowflake Intelligence or the agent run REST API